jdavid5815/varnish-request-broadcaster/README.md

 # History
 The Initial idea for this program seems to have come from [Marius Magureanu](github.com/mariusmagureanu).
 Credit where it's due.
-Timothy Clark found the code with [Guillaume Quintard](https://github.com/gquintard) at [Github.com/gquintard/broadcaster](https://github.com/gquintard/broadcaster) and added some fixes.
-I forked the code from [Timothy Clark](https://github.com/timothyclarke/http-request-broadcaster) and tried to fix a panic that occasionally occurred due to a race condition that only manifested itself under high load.
+[Timothy Clark](https://github.com/timothyclarke) found the code with [Guillaume Quintard](https://github.com/gquintard) at [Github.com/gquintard/broadcaster](https://github.com/gquintard/broadcaster) and added some fixes.
+I forked the code from [Github.com/timothyclarke/http-request-broadcaster](https://github.com/timothyclarke/http-request-broadcaster) and tried to fix a panic that occasionally occurred due to a race condition that only manifested itself under high load.
 However, after some failed attempts I decided to completely rewrite the program to get rid of all the global variables and provide more consistent locking.
+To make a distinction between the original code and this new incantation, I decided to call it **varnish-request-broadcaster**.

 # Request distributor
 Broadcasts requests to multiple [Varnish](<https://www.varnish-cache.org/>) caches from a single entry point.